 - regular email bulletins with updates on the field.

 In addition to our independently driven work, Theos provides research, analysis and advice to individuals and organisations across the private, public and not-for-profit sectors.
 Our unique position within the think tank sector means that we have the capacity to develop proposals that carry values - with an eye to demonstrating what really works.
 Our staff and consultants have strong public affairs experience, an excellent research track record and a high level of theological literacy.
-We are practised in campaigning, media relations, detailed policy development and effecting policy change.

 4. What Theos believes